What is Bitcoin?

 The exchange will charge you a very high transaction fee for withdrawal, so make sure you only do the withdrawals in sufficiently large amounts.

-In the image above, the withdrawal fee is 0.0005 BTC, this is much higher than the actual transaction fee charged to include the transaction in the blockchain (probably done just to increase the exchange’s profits and minimize load on their withdrawal system).
+In the image above, the withdrawal fee is 0.0005 BTC, which is much higher than the actual transaction fee charged to include the transaction in the blockchain (probably done just to increase the exchange’s profits and minimize load on their withdrawal system).

 A good system would be to try to keep the transaction fee lower than 1% i.e. withdraw BTC in chunks of 0.05 BTC or more.
 (If you buy a small amount every week, wait till the balance hits 100x the withdrawal fee, and then withdraw the coins to your wallet.)